cristovaoliberato/api_extractor_to_sheet/README.md

 Copy and paste the HTML and Apps Script code into your project.

 2. Set Up HTML
-In the Apps Script editor, create a new HTML file (index.html) and paste the HTML code available on repo:
+In the Apps Script editor, create a new HTML file (index.html) and paste the HTML code available on repo.

 3. Set Up Apps Script
-Create a new script file and paste the Apps Script code also available on repo:
+Create a new script file and paste the Apps Script code also available on repo.

+4. On Services, import Drive App

-4. Deploy the Script
+5. Deploy the Script
 Save your project.

 Click on Deploy > Test deployments > Select type > Web app.

 Set the access rules.

-5. Use the Web App
+6. Use the Web App
 Once deployed, open the web app URL.